 4. Check your cable and charger

-Check your cable and charger if your device still doesn’t come on.
-Chargers and lightning cables can quickly get damaged.
-See if your phone’s Lightning port isn’t blocked; try cleaning it with a soft, dry toothbrush, a toothpick, or a paperclip.
+If your device still doesn’t come on, check your cable and charger.
+Chargers and lightning cables can quickly become damaged.
+Also, see if your phone’s Lightning port isn’t blocked; try cleaning it with a soft, dry toothbrush, a toothpick, or a paperclip.

 Also, check your cable for breaks, kinks, or frays.
 If you have an extra adapter and cable, try checking if the issue is with the lightning cable or the charger.
 You may also test if it can charge a different handset.